NathStevo97/certifications-notes/vmware/vmware-tanzu/04_Tanzu_Kubernetes_Grid_Extensions/01_Tanzu_Kubernetes_Grid_Extensions/4 01 - Tanzu Kubernetes Grid Extensions 681032ce4b66479fb91ecccaed103398.md

     - Add certificates and certificate issuers as resource types in Kubernetes clusters
     - Simplifies the process of obtaining/renewing/using certificates
     - Allows generation of certificates internally and connection to external services (e.g. Lets Encrypt) to request certifcates
-- It’s not considered a TKG extension outright, however it is included in the extensions bundle as Contour, Grafana, Prometheus and Harbor all depend on its functionality to work.
+- It's not considered a TKG extension outright, however it is included in the extensions bundle as Contour, Grafana, Prometheus and Harbor all depend on its functionality to work.

 # Deleting Extensions